How to Invest in Stripe Stock in 2024

 The company may have its IPO in 2024 or 2025, depending on market conditions.

-Stripe is projecting $100 million in EBITDA in 2023.
-If the company posts a profit and continues to do so, management will be in no rush to go public until they're confident it will command a very high valuation.
+Stripe generated $100 million in EBITDA in 2023.
+At this rate, management will be in no rush to go public until they're confident it will command a very high valuation.

-If you've been following Stripe closely, this may seem at odds with the company having raised an additional $6.5 billion at a valuation of $50 billion in early 2023.
+If you've been following Stripe closely, this level of profitability may seem at odds with the fact that the company raised an additional $6.5 billion at a valuation of $50 billion in early 2023.

 This capital, however, was not needed to run the business.
-Instead, the cash raise provided liquidity to current and former employees who wanted to cash in some or all of their stock options
+Instead, the cash was raised to provide liquidity to current and former employees who wanted to cash in some or all of their stock options.

 How to invest in Stripe